 On-site activities include team-building, high ropes, a zip wire, quick jump, paintball, raft-building, quad trekking and more.

-Residentials can be booked for between one and four nights, with day trips and in-school team-building days also available.
+You can book residentials for between one and four nights.
+Day trips and in-school team-building days also available.

 Llain Activity Centre

 Llain Activity Centre is a short drive from New Quay, West Wales and a short walk to the secluded Cei Bach beach.